di/talks/2023/airflow_summit_2023/talk.md

 ---

-# [fit] Knoll's Law
+# Knoll's Law
+## *of media accuracy*

 ---

 # Knoll's Law

-"Everything you read in the newspapers is absolutely true...
+"Everything you read in the news is absolutely true...

 ---